prowler-cloud/prowler/README.md

 ## Description

-Prowler is a command line tool for AWS Security Best Practices Assessment, Auditing, Hardening and Forensics Readiness Tool.
+Prowler is a command line tool that helps you with AWS security assessment, auditing, hardening and incident response.

 It follows guidelines of the CIS Amazon Web Services Foundations Benchmark (49 checks) and has more than 100 additional checks including related to GDPR, HIPAA, PCI-DSS, ISO-27001, FFIEC, SOC2 and others.